ErikKalkoken/tv-show-ratings/README.md

 - Uses a fixed color scale to that TV shows can be compared
 - The color scale is defined around 3 colors: green for the highest possible rating, red for the lowest possible rating and yellow for the average rating as defined by IMDB's overall average rating ([Source](https://www.quora.com/What-is-an-average-rating-on-IMDB-for-a-movie))
 - Charts will be created using IMDB's current live data
+- Charts can be created in many formats incl.
+PNG, PDF and SVG

 ## Installation